 “We wanted to position ourselves at a level where our clients would feel comfortable, rather than appearing to be above them and charging them a fortune to maintain that appearance,” Schlichter explains.
 “And we wanted to have a more balanced relationship between our professional and personal lives.”

-Going from a firm which employed 40 lawyers to one that, today, is made up of just four – Schlichter, Agathon, Niels Juul Mathiassen, who joined them last August and became a partner in May 2018, and Morton Rex Kryger Anderson, who is soon to leave for a position in the insurance industry – has certainly helped Virtus to achieve the first of their objectives.
+Going from a firm which employed 40 lawyers to one that, today, is made up of just four – Schlichter, Agathon and two other partners, Niels Juul Mathiassen and Christopher Trier Hermann – has certainly helped Virtus to achieve the first of their objectives.

 “Our clients’ interests are our priority,” Schlichter says.
 “Before, we felt there was too great a distance between lawyer and client.
 And the fees were too expensive, as people were having to pay for gold-plated doorhandles.
 We are the complete opposite, we don’t have fancy offices, but we are close to our clients and that means they are happy.”

 Comparing the way larger law firms work to something “like a supertanker”, Schlichter insists that smaller players, like Virtus, are much more manoeuvrable and better suited to serve the needs of small and medium-sized companies.
 Much of their new business comes from word-of-mouth recommendations, something Schlichter is very grateful for: “The ball has rolled in our direction,” he says.